-Arrival and transfer to hotel, after refreshment we will invite for traditional Nepali diner.
+Arrival and transfer to hotel, after refreshment we will invite for traditional Nepali dinner.

-Today after breakfast we take drive to Dharapani.
+This day after breakfast we take a drive to Dharapani.

 After breakfast, we start through a narrow field from the village, the Dudh Khola, which originates from the south face of Manaslu, enters on the opposite bank.
 The Marshyangdi then veers to the left, and as Annapurna II becomes visible ahead, we arrive at Bagarchhap, a Bhotia village with prayer flags fluttering in the breeze.
 Continuing to climb through forests of pine and oak, we pass through Dhanakyu before coming to a thundering waterfall.
 Further on, the Marshyangdi Khola enters a gorge and the path consists of steep stone steps.
 Pausing for breath, we can look back for views of Manaslu.
 When the steep incline ends we follow a path amid magnificent rhododendrons to Ratamron and then continue on a gently rising path, crossing a stream before entering a pine forest.
 We then cut across a loose hillside to the hamlet of Koto.

-Today, after breakfast, we trek on small jungle paths, which is quite a change from the bigger trail around Annapurna.
-The first part is up and down and then we have a short steep ascent to Choto, We then have lots of steep ups and downs and the path is quite exposed above the Nar Phu Khola, then we cross a suspension bridge, here the valley is very narrow and just before the bridge there are some hot-springs.
-The rock carved path now becomes very exciting, both because of danger, but also because there are some big waterfalls.
+This day after breakfast, we trek on small jungle paths, which is quite a change from the bigger trail around Annapurna.
+The first part is up and down and then we have a short steep ascent to Choto, We then have lots of steep ups and downs and the path is quite exposed above the Nar Phu Khola, then we cross a suspension bridge, here the valley is very narrow and just before the bridge there are some hot springs.
+The rock-carved path now becomes very exciting, both because of danger, but also because there are some big waterfalls.

-Today, after breakfast, we begin the day by crossing Methang Khola river and then start a breathtaking climb on a winding path to the Methang pastures.
-Here at Methang there is an ancient Chorten and marvellous views of Kang Guru.
+This day after breakfast, we begin the day by crossing Methang Khola river and then start a breathtaking climb on a winding path to the Methang pastures.
+Here at Methang there is an ancient Chorten and marvelous views of Kang Guru.
 Further on we pass the abandoned Methang village, from the village there is a path to Kang Guru BC.
 The path to the next village Junan is easy and flat.

-Today is easy day, exploring a little further up in the valley, visit monastery.
+This day is easy day, exploring a little further up in the valley, visit a monastery.

 After breakfast, we start trek to get to Naar, we have to go back down the valley, we pass Chaku and walk on for a couple of hours before we cross the Phu Khola at Naar Phedi (two bridges to Naar).
 From here we climb up to a very nice grassy to Naar.

-Today we have a long and hard day ahead of us, however it is very rewarding.
+This day we have a long and hard day ahead of us, however, it is very rewarding.
 We have to cross the big Kang La pass (5280m).
-It is a very steep ascent to the top of the pass where there is a chorten and some great views of the Annapurna massif.
+It is a very steep ascent to the top of the pass where there are a chortens and some great views of the Annapurna massif.
 Just before reaching the pass, there is a small lake where we take a rest before making the last effort to reach the top.
-From the top of the pass it is a very steep decent, but after an hour we take a grassy path that leads to Ngawal.
+From the top of the pass it is a very steep descent, but after an hour we take a grassy path that leads to Ngawal.

 After trekking for more than an hour, the trail faces a valley and then we encounter a stone hut surrounded by apple trees.
 We are now bestowed with a stunning view up the side valley; the trail further steepens and winds through a small meadow.
 On the way, we come across goat and yak pastures.